 The acceptance and effectiveness of the Commissioner's advice depends to a large degree on the independence, integrity, and quality of the investigations undertaken by the office.

 Decisions to change environmental law, policy and institutional arrangements are the responsibility of Parliament, central government, and local government.
 Implementing these decisions, and monitoring their impact on the environment, is the responsibility of government agencies.

 In 2014 the Commissioner was given a new function: writing commentaries on 'state of the environment reports' produced by the Ministry for the Environment and Statistics New Zealand.

-In addition to producing independent reports and advice to Members of Parliament, the Commissioner will continue to present her work to the public, and respond to public concerns as resources allow.
+In addition to producing independent reports and advice to Members of Parliament, the Commissioner will continue to present his work to the public, and respond to public concerns as resources allow.

 The Commissioner's assistance to Parliament is his highest work priority and is governed by a Code of Practice developed through the Officers of Parliament Committee.

 An opportunity to assist select committees arises when a bill or inquiry could lead to significant environmental impacts, positive or negative.